Abdulrahim2567/nextjs13-nprogress-app-router/README.md

 ## Thanks

-Special thanks to [# design1](https://github.com/designly1) for his for this starter project.
+Special thanks to [# design1](https://github.com/designly1) for this starter project.
 I borrowed much of the code from that project to make this package.

 ## License